linux-kdevops/kdevops-history/README.md

   * OS X
   * Linux

+#### Running libvirt as a regular user

+kdevops can be used without requiring root privileges.
+To do this you must ensure the user which runs vagrant is part of the following groups:

+  * kvm
+  * libvirt
+  * qemu on Fedora / libvirt-qemu on Debian

 #### Node configuration

 You configure your node target deployment on the node.yaml file by default,